Online/Off-Campus Student Guide

 UWG is an accredited institution with specific requirements for degree seeking students.
-Students enrolling in online learning courses must first be admitted through the admissions office.
+Students enrolling in online learning or off-campus courses must first be admitted through the admissions office.
 It is important that students register for distance classes during early registration whenever possible.

 Check out The Scoop for instructions, specific term important dates, deadlines, directions to off-campus sites, and fee schedules.

 If you wish to attend UWG as an undergraduate, you may apply online.